How to Apply

 Responses to general inquiries:

 The state legacy land conservation program provides grants to State agencies, counties, and nonprofit land conservation organizations for acquiring interests in land that will be managed to provide conservation benefits.
 A State agency, a county, or a nonprofit land conservation organization is eligible to apply for funding to purchase fee title for private land that provides conservation benefits, or to acquire a conservation easement over that land.
-We accept applications from State agencies, counties, and nonprofit land conservation organizations for acquisition of fee title or conservation easement to conserve land for public benefit.
+We accept applications from State agencies, counties, and nonprofit land conservation organizations for acquisition of fee title or a conservation easement to conserve land for public benefit.

 Please view our website at https://dlnr.hawaii.gov/ecosystems/llcp/ and call the program office with any specific questions, for more information, and for further guidance throughout the application process!
 808-586-0921 || [email protected]

-The first submittal in the application process is due October 9 10 (Form V agency consultation).
-Final application due December 1.
+The first submittal in the application process is due August 23, 2024 (Form 5 – Agency Consultation, with Forms 5a, 5b, 5c, maps, and photos).
+Final application due October 11, 2024.

 Our volunteers that serve on the Legacy Land Conservation Commission review and rank the applications, and issue a recommendation to the State Board of Land and Natural Resources, which then approves specific grants for specific amounts of funding.